Data-Dr-hub/RESUME/README.md

 # RESUME
-Attavhed is my Resume displaying my experience and a bit of my enthusiasm and passion for Data Analytics.
+Attached is a copy of my Resume displaying my experience and a bit of my enthusiasm and passion for Data Analytics.